 If you plan to visit Viti Levu than you have two possibilities:

-Local people drive very careful too.
+Local people drive very carefully too.
 I have never seen any crazy driving around (maybe I was just lucky LOL)

-There are few local operators where you can book a car.
-I have been using CarRentals.com for a few years now.
-This is an Expedia owned website that compares prices from over 30 rental companies.
+There are a few local operators where you can book a car.
+I have been using RentalCars.com for a few years now.
+This is a Booking.com owned website that compares prices from over 30 rental companies.
 I always had better deals this way.